ryanboldi/lexicase/README.md

    - If only one individual remains, select it
 4. If multiple individuals remain after all cases, select randomly

 **Epsilon Lexicase:** Considers individuals within `epsilon` of the best performance as equally good.
+By default, uses adaptive epsilon values based on the Median Absolute Deviation (MAD) of fitness values for each test case, providing robust and data-driven tolerance levels.

 **Downsampled Lexicase:** Uses only a random subset of test cases, increasing selection diversity.